One of the most important and difficult choices you will face as a new investor is whether you should invest in equity

 Equity funds can be actively managed, meaning the portfolio manager uses their own discretion.
 Or they can be passively managed, meaning that the fund follows a market index.
 Passively managed funds typically have lower fees than actively managed ones.

 Even a focused investment portfolio will likely include 10 to 20 stocks; a widely diversified portfolio could contain 30 to 100 stocks.
 Do you want to have to keep track of all those securities?
 The dividend dates and income?
 The cost basis for each position?

 If you don't mind and have a large enough portfolio to justify it, individual stocks might be for you.
 If you want to be able to build your entire investment portfolio history on a single, short spreadsheet, equity funds are probably the better selection.

 Which Should I Choose: Equity Funds or Stocks?

 If you aren't able to think like a long-term investor, you might want to build in a layer of protection and choose equity funds over individual stocks.
 Unless you go the ETF (exchange-traded fund) route, mutual funds only adjust their stock prices, or net asset values, once per day.
-That frees you from the need to be glued to a screen or panicking over a fifty-cent move in a blue-chip stock that shouldn't cause you any consternation.
+That frees you from the need to be glued to a screen or panicking over a 50-cent move in a blue chip stock that shouldn't cause you any consternation.